henningst/henningst.github.io/_posts/2015-04-13-identity-server-with-mongodb.md

 ---

 This blog posts shows how you can use MongoDB as persistence for your users and clients in IdentityServer 4.
-I've used MVC Sample from the [IdentityServer4.Sample repository](https://github.com/IdentityServer/IdentityServer4.Samples/tree/master/Mvc) as a starting point and replaced the InMemory version of the client store and user store.
+I've used the MVC Sample from the [IdentityServer4.Sample repository](https://github.com/IdentityServer/IdentityServer4.Samples/tree/master/Mvc) as a starting point and replaced the InMemory version of the client store and user store.

 The complete solution can also be found on GitHub at <https://github.com/henningst/IdentityServer4-MongoDB-Sample/>